OpenNRW/inspire-dcat-de-bridge/README.md

-# open.nrw-fassaden (Version: 1.0.0-SNAPSHOT)
+# open.nrw-fassaden (Version: 1.0.4)
 Facades for open.nrw: Provide CKAN data to the catalog service of the Geoportal and vice versa.

 ##### Overview

 * Provides an OAI-PMH interface to harvest ISO 19139 metadata from CSW (INSPIRE catalogs) and returns it in DCAT-AP.DE 1.0.1 schema as used in Open.NRW
 * Provides a DCAT-AP.de RDF XML catalog interface to harvest ISO 19139 metadata from CSW (INSPIRE catalogs)
-* Provides an OAI-PMH interface to harvest DCAT-AP.DE 1.0.1 metadata from CKAN and returns it in ISO 19139 schema (STILL WORK IN PROGRESS)
+* Provides an OAI-PMH interface to harvest DCAT-AP.DE 1.0.1 metadata from CKAN and returns it in ISO 19139 schema
 * Can be directly started using an embedded Tomcat server, or deployed as a web application in Java servlet container
 * Implementation is based on Apache Camel